grammyjs/website/site/docs/plugins/ratelimiter.md

 The `decision` event is the most convenient structured integration point.
 Its discriminated outcome can represent allowed, throttled, bypassed, penalty-hit, and non-throwing storage-failure decisions.

-::: warning Event listeners are synchronous
+::: warning Event Listeners Are Synchronous
 Listener exceptions propagate through the middleware call.
 Treat event handlers as part of your application execution path.
 If telemetry must never break bot processing, contain failures inside your telemetry handler.
 :::

-## Metrics hooks
+## Metrics Hooks

 ratelimiter does not force a metrics vendor or instrumentation SDK on your application.
 Instead, the optional `metric` event emits vendor-neutral structured data.